 This advanced feature is available by right-clicking a unit in the Project Explorer view, and selecting Parse at...:

-Reparsing allows a user to (re)parse a unit or parts of a unit by specifying explicitly what the input data should be parsed as.
+Reparsing allows users to (re)parse a unit or parts of a unit by specifying explicitly what the input data should be parsed as.

 PK...).
-By reparsing the XML data at the given ZIP header offset using the ZIP module, you ask JEB to process that data as ZIP and create a ZIP unit out of it:
+By reparsing the XML data at the given Zip header offset using the Zip module, you ask JEB to process that data as Zip and create a zip unit from it: